 B. Extension Springs

+Garage door extensio springs stretch along both horizontal tracks to counterbalance the door, they always use a Safety Cable to prevent recoil if a spring breaks.
 Best for: existing residential doors originally built with extension springs, or where headroom/structure does not suit torsion conversion; cost-sensitive repairs.